Creighton vs. Florida A&M Predictions & Picks - November 7

 - Last year, the Bluejays were 41st in the country in rebounds (34.6 per game) and 148th in rebounds conceded (30.7).

-- At 15.7 assists per game, Creighton was 24th-best in college basketball last season.

-- With 8.6 made 3-pointers per game and shooting 35.4% from downtown last year, the Bluejays were 53rd and 102nd in college basketball, respectively, in those categories.

-- Creighton gave up 6.2 3-pointers per game and conceded 33.6% from beyond the arc last season, ranking 51st and 169th, respectively, in the country.
+- Giving up 6.2 3-pointers per game and conceding 33.6% from beyond the arc last season, Creighton was 51st and 169th in the country, respectively, in those categories.

 Florida A&M Performance Insights

-- With 29.7 rebounds per game, the Rattlers were 294th in the nation.
-They gave up 32.9 rebounds per contest, which ranked 294th in college basketball.

-- Florida A&M didn't produce many assists last year, ranking second-worst in the nation with 9.7 assists per game.

-- While the Rattlers ranked in the bottom 25 in the nation in turnovers per game with 15 (ninth-worst), they ranked 195th in college basketball with 11.7 forced turnovers per game.
+- While Florida A&M ranked in the bottom 25 in the nation in points per game last year with 58.6 (-2-worst), it ranked 174th in college basketball with 70 points given up per contest.

-- The Rattlers ranked 324th in college basketball with 5.8 threes per game last season.
-Meanwhile, they ranked 323rd with a 31.3% shooting percentage from beyond the arc.

-- Last season Florida A&M allowed 6.2 three-pointers per game (51st-ranked in college basketball) and allowed opposing teams to shoot 33.3% (144th-ranked) from three-point land.
+- Last season Florida A&M ceded 6.2 threes per game (51st-ranked in college basketball) and allowed opponents to shoot 33.3% (144th-ranked) from downtown.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.